R bootcamp

 [1] TRUE

 How is this even possible?
 And why is this even the case?
 Explaining this in full would be too much detail, even for a course which tries to go beyond “R only as a plotting tool” as I promised you in the introduction.
-Still, for now let’s say that R objects can store so called “attributes”, which – in the case of data frame objects – makes them behave as “something more than just a list”.
-These attributes are called “classes”.
+Still, for now let’s say that R objects can store so called “attributes” (normally hidden), which — in the case of data frame objects — makes them behave as “something more than just a list”.
+These hidden attributes are called “classes”.
+A list with this class attribute called “data frame” then behaves like a data frame, i.e. a table.

-You can poke into these internals but “unclassing” an object.
-Call unclass(df) in your R console and observe what result you get (just to convince yourself that data frames really are lists under the hood).
+You can poke into these internals but “unclassing” an object, which removes that hidden “class” attribute.
+Call unclass(df) in your R console and observe what result you get..

-Honest admission – you will never need this unclass() stuff in practice, ever.
+Note: Honest admission on my part — you will never need this unclass() stuff in practice, ever.
 I’m really showing you to demonstrate what “data frame” actually is on a lower-level of R programming.
 If you’re confused, don’t worry.
 The fact that data frames are lists matters infinitely more than knowing exactly how is that accomplished inside R.

 This is what a normal data frame looks like to us: